jgato/jgato/random_docs/working_with_subgroups_on_ZTP.md

 ```

+That will produce an upgrade to OCP 4.12.26.

-PlacementRules will make the cluster SNO5 affected by this upgrade:
+PlacementRule will make the cluster SNO5 affected by this upgrade:

 ```yaml
 apiVersion: apps.open-cluster-management.io/v1
 kind: PlacementRule